Sliver House is an urban infill project rising in Fountain Square, Indianapolis.

 Here is a view from the alley of the new Sliver House garage structure and cladding.
 These are tight quarters for sure.
-Developer said that this gray corrugated siding will be same cladding used on the upper 2-story volume.
+Contractor said that this gray corrugated siding will be same cladding used on the upper 2-story volume.
 This might not be too bad if the details are good.

 Framing on primary structure is underway.

 It is always exciting to see the project go vertical.
 Initially, we want to see if it is the correct size and shape and how does it “feel”?
 Next, are the details correct?

 The overall massing and proportions look correct.
 But here on the front elevation, we noticed that framers added a flat 8′-0″ ceiling to the front third floor balcony.
 Firstly, this top balcony was to be vaulted and feel spacious, so we are working to get that corrected so as to maintain the distinct front “frame” motif and balcony volume.
 Also, development team has downsized and/or eliminated some windows and doors without Architect review or endorsement.
 Looking back, it would have helped to have a team review of the framing package for final coordination items.

 We communicated the concern about the front balcony to the build team and they agreed to remove the flat ceiling framing in the front 8′-0″ or so until reaching the shear wall to the left.
 Contractor said he has ideas for the flat ceiling toward the back and wants to leave it toward rear of balcony.
 Really, it looks like the contractor platform-framed the roof over 2nd floor, so vaulting it at this point would have been a labor-intensive rework.
 A vaulted ceiling in the 3rd floor interior at over-sized skylight over stair would have been a nice move.
 In this case, design services were not comprehensive with regard to interiors and ceiling plans and could have used more detail, or design-build team communication.